Microlocal Morse theory of wrapped Fukaya categories: Sheaf categories

 \begin{lemma} For $\SSS$ a triangulation, the category $\Sh_\SSS(M)$ is compactly generated, and the objects of $\Sh_\SSS(M)^c$ are the sheaves with perfect stalks and compact support. \end{lemma}

 \begin{proof} Under the identification (Lemma \ref{sheafposetequivalence}) $\Sh_\SSS(M) = \Mod \SSS$, the $\ZZ_{\star(s)}$ go to compact generators.
-The devissage in the proof of the same Lemma shows that $\ZZ_s$ also generate, and can be expressed using finitely many $\ZZ_{\star(s)}$, hence are compact.
+The d\'evissage in the proof of the same Lemma shows that $\ZZ_s$ also generate, and can be expressed using finitely many $\ZZ_{\star(s)}$, hence are compact.
 The $\ZZ_s$ evidently generate the sheaves with perfect stalks and compact support. \end{proof}

 \begin{remark} Note that while a non-compact manifold does not admit a finite triangulation, it can sometimes be a relatively compact constructible subset of a larger manifold. \end{remark}